Pinpoint tests of suspension

 DETAILS/RESULTS/ACTIONS

-A1: CHECK FOR LEFT OR RIGHT DRIVE
+A1: CHECKING FOR LEFT OR RIGHT DRIVE

-NOTE: When evaluating the condition of the car, the following conditions must be observed.
-In general, cars tend to pull down depending on the cross slope of the road.
-It is important to establish whether the vehicle, when driving on a road with a transverse slope to the left and right, has a strong pull to one side, or if the pull is reasonably balanced.
-A comparative ride in a known-good car can reassure the customer that their Ford is in fair condition.
+NOTE:When assessing the condition of a vehicle, the following conditions must be met.
+In general, vehicles tend to pull downwards depending on the cross slope of the road.
+It is important to establish whether the vehicle has a strong pull to one side when driving on a road with a cross slope to the left and right, or whether the pull is acceptably balanced.
+A comparison drive in a known good vehicle can reassure the customer that their Ford is in satisfactory condition.

-1 Road test the vehicle.
+1Road test the vehicle.

-• Does the vehicle have a pull?
+• Does the vehicle pull?

 Yes